Nelofarzabi/Chrome_Extension/README.md

 **please get your browser update.
 To get a local copy up and running follow these simple steps.**

-Do the following tasks to add this extension to your Chrome :
+Kindly do the following tasks to add this extension to your Chrome :

 - git clone in your terminal
 - cd Chrome_Extension